 - Front foot: How 'front foot'/proactive, versus how 'back foot'/reactive a defender is.
 Tackles and interceptions versus ball recoveries and blocks.

 - Fail %: Missed tackles and fouls.
 Semantically, I prefer looking at the amount of times a player fails than calling all tackles and interceptions 'successes'.
-For further reading on how stats don't quite tally with our common parlance, see here.

 I'm sure you're all desperate to get on with the scouting.
 For the purposes of this we'll work on the assumption that Liverpool are looking around for alternative signings to Virgil van Dijk.
 Based on Dejan Lovren and Joel Matip's stats for this season, Liverpool would ideally want someone who can play in a pretty high line, although with a pretty balanced front-back foot balance.
 They do a fair amount of sweeping up, but still need to know how to squeeze the space between midfield and defensive lines.